Can't wait for next year’s travel adventures? Put your feet up and plan your next trip ahead with this guide

 26 December, Thursday – The first weekday after Christmas Day

 Looking for travel ideas after reading our guide to public holidays Hong Kong 2019?
-Find out our favourite things to do in Hua Hin, Thailand, recharge in the North of Mauritius or get some vitamin D at the best beaches in Bali.
+Find out our favourite things to do in Hua Hin, Thailand, recharge in the North of Mauritius or pamper yourself at The Balé, Phnom Penh.